UnemployCoin/unemploycoin.github.io/README.md

 ---

-> *UnemployCoin is not just a token — it’s a statement.
+> *UnemployCoin™ is not just a token — it’s a statement.
 We’re here to build meaningful, people-powered solutions through blockchain.*